 Simple Steps on getting your license & Eloping

 The first thing you should do is fill out the online application through the Project Cupid platform over at the City Clerk’s website.
+We also recommend that you follow The City Clerk's Office on Twitter.
+This account posts useful tips and updates.

 You will be required to schedule an online meeting with the city clerk in order to review your application and receive your marriage license.
 There is a bit of backlog with this right now and some months are completely booked for this portion of the process.
 During the online meeting, they will check your application and check your ID’s & marital status.
 Both of you must be physically present in New York for this conference.
 At the end of the meeting, you will receive a marriage license (in an online format).
 The marriage license cost is 35$ that will be paid electronically to the City Clerk Office. p.s.
 This online format is a bit more convenient than how things used to be, where you had to physically go to the City Clerk Office and wait in line there.